 Few people would argue that arresting and prosecuting true sexual predators who prey on children should be a focus of law enforcement agencies across the country; however, in the State of Florida, law enforcement agencies may be targeting the wrong people, according to a recent news report.
-In fact, undercover officers may be creating crimes instead of catching criminals, argue critics.
+In fact, undercover officers may be creating and entrapping people for sex crimes instead of catching criminals, argue critics.

 For a suspect, the damage is often already done once an arrest has been made.
 Even if the suspect is later cleared of all charges – something that frequently occurs – the suspect’s name, and often his mug shot, has already been released to the public.
 Even a record expungement won’t erase the damage done as nothing can erase what has already been posted to the internet.

-If you have been arrested and charged as a result of one of these internet stings, contact an experienced Florida criminal defense attorney as soon as possible to ensure that your rights are protected throughout the prosecution of your case.
+If you have been arrested and charged as a result of one of these internet sex crime stings, contact an experienced Florida sex crime defense attorney as soon as possible to ensure that your rights are protected throughout the prosecution of your case.
 Contact Powers Sellers & Finkelstein, PLC when you need a criminal defense attorney working for you.
 Keep Calm Call Us®!
 727-531-2926.